Bill Clinton and James Patterson co-writing thriller

 The publishers called the book “a unique amalgam of intrigue, suspense and behind-the-scenes global drama from the highest corridors of power”.
 They said: “It will be informed by details that only a president can know.”

-Announcing The President Is Missing – a collaboration between President @billclinton and @JP_Books, coming June 2018 https://t.co/fvH2SvkUa6 pic.twitter.com/ljWe24RRqg— Penguin Random House (@PenguinRHUK) May 8, 2017

-Knopf has long been Mr Clinton's publisher, and Mr Patterson has been with Little, Brown for decades.
+Knopf has long been Clinton’s publisher, and Patterson has been with Little, Brown for decades.

 “Working with president Clinton has been the highlight of my career, and having access to his first-hand experience has uniquely informed the writing of this novel,” Mr Patterson said in a statement.